 The document begins with this sentence, in which it describes as “enormous” the improvement in the coverage and quality of public services in the last 30 years, with practically complete coverage in all services in urban areas.
 However, it recognizes that creative programs focused on completing access to services in rural areas are required.

 “This is not the time to destroy what exists and, for ideological reasons, recreate the situation of the past, with all its problems, ills, and shortcomings.
-You cannot run the risk that coverage will drop, quality will deteriorate and that the country will once again suffer the problems it suffered 40 or 50 years ago,” says former President Gaviria.
+You cannot run the risk that coverage will drop, quality will deteriorate and that the country will once once more suffer the problems it suffered 40 or 50 years ago,” says former President Gaviria.

 The announcements, says Gaviria, frightened the different agents that make up the public services sector.
-“Given the lack of clarity about the rules of the game for the future, confusion naturally reigns and, above all, investment in these areas is paralyzed.
+“Given the lack of clarity regarding the rules of the game for the future, confusion naturally reigns and, above all, investment in these areas is paralyzed.
 No one can commit large resources in the long term if they don’t know the regulations that the president is going to set and they don’t know what are the legal norms that are going to replace the laws of public services”, explains the ex-president.

 According to his analysis, the conditions of stability and predictability that for 30 years allowed the modernization of public services, the increase in their coverage and the linkage of the private, national and foreign sector with million-dollar investments are being broken.

 “The foreseeable discouragement of investment has already been noticed by companies in the sector and was clearly stated by the former Mining Ministers and former energy sector regulators in a communication to the national government.
 These former officials note that, to ensure the supply of energy and avoid a new blackout in the coming years, the country requires large investments in projects to expand generation and transmission capacity.
-Investments that will not take place if uncertainty and fears about the conditions and regulations that will govern the sector in the coming years continue”, adds Gaviria.
+Investments that will not take place if uncertainty and fears regarding the conditions and regulations that will govern the sector in the coming years continue”, adds Gaviria.

 For former President Gaviria, what is being announced is a return to a statist model without private investment.
 In the document, Gaviria analyzes how public services evolved and why they were so bad before 1991.